 What really sets a private foundation apart when it comes to distributions, though, is the freedom to stretch out beyond the bounds of traditional charity, including a program related investment, or PRI, into a for-profit company that support the foundation’s purpose.
 A DAF is much more limited in its distribution targets, with recipients usually limited to 501(c)(3) public charities.

-3. A private foundation can be funded with many different types of assets.
 The most obvious assets that are contributed to a private foundation are cash and securities, but it doesn’t have to stop there.
 Land, buildings, art, and other tangible assets can be transferred into a foundation.
 Partial or complete interest in a business can also be donated, keeping business holding limitations in consideration.
 Donations to a DAF are typically limited to cash and securities.
 In some circumstances, the DAF sponsor may allow other assets to be donated, but they are usually sold immediately.

-4. Private foundations can have employees.
 And, those employees may even be board members or family members.
 The rules are strict regarding insider dealing, but as long as the position is ordinary and necessary, and compensation reasonable, employment is possible.
 A DAF is only a fund, not an entity.
 As such, a DAF cannot have staff.

-5. A private foundation doesn’t lock you down.
 Because a private foundation provides much more flexibility than a DAF, you retain much more control over outcomes.
 Not so much with a DAF.
 In the past year, we have had two new clients come to us, independently of each other, to establish private foundations, only for us to discover that both clients intended to fund their new foundations with money sitting in a DAF.
 Both had followed bad advice from accountants who recommended they park over a million dollars each into a DAF until such time as they were ready to start their foundation.
 Unfortunately, most DAFs have strict rules prohibiting distributions to private foundations.
 And though the IRS may allow it, it often results in significant tax penalties.
 For both clients, their DAFs prohibited it.
 You can imagine that both clients were devastated to learn what that bad advice would ultimately cost them.
 By contrast, money donated to a private foundation could be used to establish a DAF at any time.

-6. A private foundation provides the best base legacy-building.
 Though some DAF sponsors allow successor advisors, nothing beats a private foundation for creating a family legacy of philanthropy.
 Control can be maintained in a single family, allowing for successive generations to participate in giving.
 This is especially important for high net worth families who may be looking to fund a foundation with a large initial gift, from which to give out of for many, many years.